 Steal-worthy idea: Create a tradition that strengthens the bond between generations

 - Make time for extended family (even when you haven’t seen your bestie for margaritas in many months).
-This might be starting or adding to an ongoing group text, or attending a family reunion when it means a long drive or an awkward conversation with strange Uncle Ed)
+Start an ongoing extended family conversation via text or the video-chatting tool Marco Polo or institute a monthly Zoom call to connect.
+Make the effort to attend a family reunion even when it means a long drive, a missed soccer game or an awkward conversation with strange Uncle Ed.

-- Foster hobbies and conversations that transcend age - playing golf, running family sports pools, teaching family favorite games
+- Foster hobbies and conversations that transcend age - playing golf, cooking, running family sports pools, teaching family favorite games.

-I am so thankful to the people in our life who made the time and took the effort to create the traditions translated into so many friendships and memories for my family.
+I am so thankful to the people in our life who helps us create the traditions that translated into some of our best friendships and memories as my family.
 Our close friends host a Thanxmas gathering every year between Thanksgiving and Christmas.
 We all plan around it and never miss it.
 With these friends, we’ve walked through some seriously epic and good life experiences as well as the lowest times of losing parents and losing children.

 Be still my heart.
-That baby on the left is now 8 years old.
+That baby on the left is now 10 years old.
 On the right, you can see Little Miss at 1 year and 5 years.
-Also, notice how my husband is eating caking and smiling, and I'm trying to survive an ice-cold night on the ground!
+Also, notice how my husband is eating cake and smiling, and I'm trying to survive an ice-cold night

 My beautiful co-workers and I take a picture each fall, holding up fingers for how many years we’ve been teaching together.
 It takes three seconds.
 The hardest part is getting us all in the same room.

-My neighbors and I want to do a neighborhood photo scavenger hunt.
+My neighbors and I have talked about doing a neighborhood photo scavenger hunt.
 We’re checking out GooseChase as a way to set it up.
 You can enter your hunt items (a license plate that adds up to 10; a video of a team member doing a cartwheel on a baseball field; a selfie with a cat) and assign point values for each.
 Using the live hunt, teams can compete head-to-head and watch other teams upload photos and videos and gain points.
-If I make the time to do this, what friendships will form or deepen?
+If we make the time to do this, what friendships will form or deepen?

 If you’re intrigued and want more info, we love this post from the blog “Acculturated” on other ways kids benefit from family traditions.
 Especially this quote from psychologist Donna Rockwell that: